flamapy/flamapy_docs/index.md

 # {% include flamapy.html %} official documentation
 {: .fs-9 }

-Introducing {% include flamapy.html %}, the cutting-edge Python-based tool for Automatic Analysis of Feature Models (AAFM). {% include flamapy.html %} revolutionizes feature model analysis by integrating the strengths of previous AAFM tools with advanced multi-solver and multi-metamodel capabilities.
+Introducing {% include flamapy.html %}, the cutting-edge Python-based tool for Automated Analysis of Feature Models (AAFM). {% include flamapy.html %} revolutionizes feature model analysis by integrating the strengths of previous AAFM tools with advanced multi-solver and multi-metamodel capabilities.

 Seamlessly blending into the Python ecosystem, {% include flamapy.html %} empowers developers with unparalleled flexibility and efficiency in feature model analysis, making it an indispensable asset for your software engineering toolkit.
 Experience the future of AAFM tooling with {% include flamapy.html %} – where innovation meets functionality.